Gidoren/cloud-canviz/TeamWorkingAgreements.md

 *Product Design Standards*
 --------------------------------------------------
 Look / Feel: Clean white feel that is intutitive as well as easy to use.
 There should be no confusion on functionality, where someting is, and where to get to something.

 -Fonts: TODO

 Product architecture: See slide

 Common approach to common problems:
-I. Google it
+-I. Google it
-II.
+-II.
 Ask other teammates
-III.
+-III.
 Ask a TA (Scott most likley)

-Error handeling: TODO
+Error handeling:
+We will attempt to refactor code until the unit test is passed and if we cannot resolve an error we will use our common approach to problems.
+If at the end we still cannot fix an error after many attempts, we will meet as a team to discuss possible workarounds / reconsider a feature.